WakelandBranz/Freshman-Year-S1-Notes/SCLL 150 - Atkins/Notes/Week 06/Views of Representation.md

 ---
 ### **Descriptive Model**

- - The whole of the representatives proportionally
+ - The whole of the representatives are proportionally related to the people they represent.
+ - E.G. if 1/3 of people are farmers, 1/3 are carpenters, and 1/3 are white collar, then the representatives should be 1/3 farmers, 1/3 carpenters, and 1/3 white collar.